agersant/crystal/docs/api/physics/body_rotation.md

 # Body:rotation

 Returns this entity's rotation.
-A rotation of 0 indicates an entity facing right, positive rotations are interpreted as counter-clockwise.
+A rotation of 0 indicates an entity facing right.
+Positive values indicate clockwise rotation.

 ## Usage